Findymail/n8n-nodes-findymail/README.md

 ## Usage

 ### Basic Email Finding Workflow
-1. Add the FindyMail node to your workflow
+1. Add the Findymail node to your workflow
 2. Select "Find from Name" operation
 3. Enter the person's name and company domain
 4. Execute to get their email address